TeasingSisyphus/cuttleV1/README.md

 -Changing the border on one of the cards screws with the edges of the card images to the right of it
 -FIXED: Game sometimes crashes upon drawing becasuse game.deck[random] is undefined
-	-I believe this is because random was allowed to be as big as game.deck.length, instead of game.deck.length - 1
+	-I believe this is because random was allowed to be as big as game.deck.length, instead of game.deck.length - 1 -Turn seemed not to incriment properly after 7-ing into a 5

 FUNKY INTERACTIONS/EXCEPTIONS
 -3 with nothing in scrap